 Why can't I see the dial pad?

-If you have been notified that your area has moved to Teams Calling then quit and re-open the Teams app. (it may take up to two hours to show from the time that your team has been moved to Teams Calling) If you currently have an extension number then the dial pad should appear when you click the ‘Calls’ button on the left of your MS Teams home screen.
+If you have been notified that your area has moved to Teams Calling then sign out and sign in to the Teams app again. (it may take up to two hours to show from the time that your team has been moved to Teams Calling) If you currently have an extension number then the dial pad should appear when you click the ‘Calls’ button on the left of your MS Teams home screen.
 If you still can’t see the dial pad and know that you have an extension number please contact unifiedcomms@sussex.ac.uk

 How do I use other functions in Teams Calling?